Ev3res/AK47-Help/README.md

 Verify your ownership for your Epic account.
 (DMs only)
 ### Steps :
-**1.** Start dming AK47 with command `verify`
+1. Start dming AK47 with command `verify`
-**2.** Write down your epic username after a couple of seconds you will receive a friend request from `AK47-BOT` **3.** After accepting the friend request `whisper` the bot with the verification code you received from ak47 on discord **4.** AllGood!, You are now verified (Epic Linked To Discord), And you can now receive custom code from your favourite streamer/hoster.
+2. Write down your epic username after a couple of seconds you will receive a friend request from `AK47-BOT`
+3. After accepting the friend request `whisper` the bot with the verification code you received from ak47 on discord
+4. All Good!, You are now verified (Epic Linked To Discord), And you can now receive custom code from your favourite streamer/hoster.